carolinetaylor/opredsea/README.md

-# flag
+# what's your point
-FLAG interview issues and practices
+hehe